Guide to shared apartments in Germany for expats

 Practical Tips for WG Germany: Make Shared Living Work for You

 Living in a shared apartment in Germany is genuinely one of the best ways to settle in fast, build a social circle, and keep costs manageable.
-But it only works well if you treat it like a real community rather than just cheap accommodation.
-I learned that the hard way.
+That said, it only works if you treat it like a real community rather than just cheap accommodation.
+The flatshares that fall apart almost always do so for the same reason: people avoid the boring conversations at the start, and those conversations find them later, usually at the worst possible time.

-One thing worth doing before you even move in is having a clear conversation about the Haftpflichtversicherung.
-Personal liability insurance covers accidental damage to the property or to other people, and in a flat sharing community where you’re sharing a kitchen, a washing machine, and often a landlord’s furniture, the exposure is real.
-Some landlords in Germany explicitly ask for proof of coverage.
-It’s one of those Germany-specific details that nobody warns you about until something breaks.
+One thing worth sorting before you even move in is Haftpflichtversicherung (personal liability insurance).
+In a flat-sharing community where you’re using a shared kitchen, a shared washing machine, and often a landlord’s furniture, the exposure to accidental damage is real.
+Some landlords in Germany explicitly ask for proof of coverage before handing over the keys.
+As of 2026, a solid personal liability policy typically costs between €40 and €80 per year, which makes it one of the cheapest forms of protection you can buy here.
+It is one of those Germany-specific details nobody warns you about until something breaks.

 Live in Germany’s Expertise: Your Trusted Expat Companion

 That’s the whole point of liveingermany.de.
-Every guide here comes from real experience navigating German bureaucracy, rental markets, and daily life, not from someone summarizing Wikipedia in a slightly different order.
+Every guide here comes from real experience navigating German bureaucracy, rental markets, and daily life.
+Not from summarising a government FAQ page in a slightly different order.

-The German shared apartment market has grown significantly in recent years.
-According to Destatis, over 42% of people living alone or in shared accommodation in Germany in 2024 were between the ages of 18 and 34, which tells you something about how central the WG system is to younger expat life here.
-If you’re looking for shared accommodation in Germany as an international newcomer, you’re not doing something unusual.
-You’re doing what millions of people do every year.
+The WG system is genuinely central to life here for younger residents and newcomers.
+According to Destatis, over 42% of people living alone or in shared accommodation in Germany in 2024 were between the ages of 18 and 34.
+If you’re searching for shared accommodation in Germany as an international newcomer, you’re not doing something unusual.
+You’re doing what millions of people do every single year.

 📑